samliu/fishing/lures.md

 Most jerkbaits are _ripbaits_.

+### Swimbaits

+These are lures that have segments and are designed to look like swimming fish.
+You sort of have to move them around in still water, otherwise I've caught stuff on them in the ocean just from the ocean water moving.

 ### Ripbaits

 There is some contention / confusion as to whether ripbaits are something separate from jerkbaits